pingel-org/axle/axle-docs/src/main/mdoc/tutorial/CoinEntropy.md

----
-layout: page
-title: Entropy of a Biased Coin
+# Entropy of a Biased Coin
-permalink: /tutorial/entropy_biased_coin/
----

 Visualize the relationship of a coin's bias to its entropy with this code snippet.